Share Our Blog

 Over 40% of non-COVID 19 related research was paused during 2020, driving critical delays that have yet to bridged.

-In 2023, as organisations begin to pick up delayed research, trial portfolios have become inflated, resulting in heightened pressure on research teams and a growing need for skilled personnel to deliver these trials.
+In the years following the pandemic, as organisations begin to pick up delayed research, trial portfolios have become inflated, resulting in heightened pressure on research teams and a growing need for skilled personnel to deliver these trials.

 The ABPI report that a lack of NHS research capacity in terms of staffing and turnover, alongside slow set up times are the two key challenges facing UK clinical trial research today.